 Introduction to Journalism

 Students will learn the basics of reporting and writing news stories, but also the traditions behind the craft and the evolving role of journalism in society.
-Instruction will include interviewing skills, fact-checking, word choice and story structure–all framed by guidance on making ethically sound decisions.
-Assignments could include stories from a variety of beats (business, entertainment, government, science), along with deadline stories and breaking news Web updates, profiles and obituaries.
+Instruction will include interviewing skills, fact-checking, word choice and story structure—all framed by guidance on making ethically sound decisions.
+Students will also periodically interact via Skype with journalists from newsrooms throughout the country including the New York Times and the Washington Post.
+No prerequisites.

 Introduction to Fiction Writing